WhatIsSeminar/whatisseminar.github.io/talkinformation.md

 -Date
 	+Date of the talk of the talk in the place of "YYYY/MM/DD" +Time of the talk in the place of "13:00".
-	+If the talk takes place on a BMS Friday, uncomment the break and put the complete name of the professor in the place of "XYZ".
+	+If the talk takes place on a MATH+ Friday, uncomment the break and put the complete name of the professor in the place of "XYZ".
 If possible, add the link to the BMS' poster for the talk.
-(A list of old talk and their poster can be found on https://math-berlin.de/academics/bms-fridays/past-friday-colloquia.)
+(A list of old talks and their posters can be found on https://math-berlin.de/academics/bms-fridays/past-friday-colloquia.)
 	+If the talk took place during the BMS Days add to this line "during the BMS Days".
 Similarly for other special BMS events.
 -Location
 	+Location of the talk where "Place" is.